joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/11/13/world/canada/canada-montreal-ubisoft.html?searchResultPosition=1

 **The Theme Music of Modern Love**\
-`The intro to the theme blends romantic string arrangements, evoking classic Hollywood, with neo-soul.
+`The intro to the podcast’s theme blends romantic string arrangements with neo-soul.
 Composed by Dan Powell.`\
 https://nytimes.com/audio/2020/11/13/podcasts/13daily-newsletter-audio1.html?searchResultPosition=2

 **Scientists Destroyed a Nest of Murder Hornets.
 Here’s What They Learned.**\